suifengls/LeetCode/README.md

 46. Combination Sum

            DFS.
 The start index is the same as current due to the repeated element.

 47. Multiple Strings

            Reverse two strings, multiple one by one.
 	   OR do as what we do to multiple two numbers.
 	   Be careful about index of the result.

 48. Reorder List

 	   Reverse the last half of the list, then insert each node to thr first half one by one.

 49. Binary Tree Preorder Traversal

  	   1. Recursive call, visit the root first.
 	   2. Iterative method, use a stack to store right child, then left childe in order.

+50. Binary Tree Postorder Traversal

+    	   1. Recursive call, visit the root last.
+	   2. Iterative method, use a stack.
+	   If current node's right/left children is the previous one being visited, visit this node, then pop it;
+    else push right node, then push left node.

+51. LRU Cache

+    	DoubleLinkedList (remove a node without traversal the list) + Hashmap (find a node in O(1))